allefbr/todolist-typescript/README.md

 `npm server`

-Project uses the json server to simulate a rest API, the server will start on port `8080`.
+Project uses the json server to simulate a rest API, the server will start on port `localhost:8080`.

 `npm start`

-Project will route on `localhost: 3000`
+Project will route on `localhost:3000`

 `npm run build`